Last Updated on

 Progress is tracked using the Character Growth Card that forms the basis for discussions with students and parents around progress in character development.

 Does KIPP Work?

 Various reviewers have criticized certain aspects of the application of KIPP, while still praising its apparent overall success.

 - The data shows that KIPP students are more successful in terms of academic achievement in comparison to local public schools.
 However, this data has been questioned.
 For example, it may be that those applying for KIPP already have a higher motivation level than those who don’t apply, contributing to their later success and skewing the comparative results (Nichols-Barrer, et al., 2014).

 - It is not clear if KIPP practices can be transferred to public schools, or how much of its success is due to the development of character strengths versus the application of the five pillars.
 Further research needs to be undertaken to clarify these and other assumptions.

 - Jeffrey Snyder offers a serious critique of the method asking whether there is enough scientific insight proving how to effectively teach character strengths in a classroom setting.

 - Some might wonder whether the focus on just seven strengths is too selective.
-Each individual has their own unique combination of the 24 VIA strengths that, when developed, give meaning and purpose in life.
+Each individual has their own unique combination of the 24 VIA strengths that give meaning and purpose in life.
 A focus on academic strengths may contribute to a loss in individual strengths.

 Interested in finding out more about teaching character strengths?

-Sign up for Coursera’s MOOC “Teaching Character and Creating Positive Classrooms“-enrollment ends on the 19th of March.
+Sign up for Coursera’s MOOC “Teaching Character and Creating Positive Classrooms“-enrollment begins at various points throughout the year.